 For this reason…

-Many life insurance agents will often come to believe that it is easier for those suffering from Hodgkin Lymphoma to qualify for coverage.
-However this “simplicity” isn’t necessarily due to the actual disease.
-Instead, individuals with Hodgkin Lymphoma will often find it easier to qualify for a traditional life insurance policy because these “types” of cancers are usually located within the upper body around the next, chest or armpits and are often diagnosed very early on.
+Many life insurance agents will often come to believe that it is easier for those who have Hodgkin Lymphoma to qualify for coverage.
+However, this “simplicity” isn’t necessarily due to the disease.
+Instead, individuals with Hodgkin Lymphoma will often find it easier to qualify for a traditional life insurance policy because these “types” of cancers are usually located within the upper body around the next chest or armpits and are often diagnosed very early on.

 Which generally…

-Translates into a shorter treatment period and a higher survival rate, which will ultimately make it much easier for someone to qualify for a traditional life insurance policy.
-But the truth is, the same could be said about Non-Hodgkin Lymphoma as well.
-The only difference is that because Non-Hodgkin Lymphomas tend to occur in other areas of the body, they can sometimes go undetected for a longer period of time, thereby increasing the difficulty of treatment and lowering the odds of survival.
+This translates into a shorter treatment period and a higher survival rate, ultimately making it much easier for someone to qualify for a traditional life insurance policy.
+But the truth is, the same could also be said about non-Hodgkin lymphoma.
+The only difference is that because non-Hodgkin lymphomas tend to occur in other areas of the body, they can sometimes go undetected for a longer period, increasing the difficulty of treatment and lowering the odds of survival.

 Why do life insurance companies care if I’ve been diagnosed with either Hodgkin or Non-Hodgkin Lymphoma?

-Any time an individual has been diagnosed with a pre-existing medical condition, it’s a safe bet that most life insurance companies are going to want to know about it.
-Now when that pre-existing medical condition happens to be “cancer,” well then you don’t need to wonder whether or not an insurance company is going to want to know about it, you can bet they’re going to want to know EVERYTHING about it.
+Whenever an individual has been diagnosed with a pre-existing medical condition, it’s a safe bet that most life insurance companies will know about it.
+Now, when the pre-existing medical condition happens to be “cancer, cancer, en yo, you don’t need to wonder whether or not an insurance company is going to know about it; you can’t bet they’re going to want to know EVERYTHING about it.
+Particularly when the five-year survival rates of these two types of Lymphoma can vary greatly from one another and within themselves depending on the “stage” that one Lymphoma ultimately reaches.

-If you have been diagnosed with a lymphoma, whether it be a Hodgkin or Non-Hodgkin Lymphoma, you should prepare yourself to answer a lot of questions about your condition.
-As well as assume that eventually, you will most likely need to allow your insurance company to have access to your medical records during your application process.
+If you have been diagnosed with a lymphoma, whether it be a Hodgkin or non-Hodgkin lymphoma, you should prepare yourself to answer many questions about your condition.
+Also, assume that you will most likely need to allow your insurance company to access your medical records during your application process.

 What kind of information will the insurance companies ask me or be interested in?

-If you have been diagnosed with lymphoma, a type of cancer that affects the immune system, the insurance company will be interested in the following types of information when you apply for life insurance:
+Suppose you have been diagnosed with lymphoma, a type of cancer that affects the immune system.
+In that case, the insurance company will be interested in the following types of information when you apply for life insurance:

-- The type of lymphoma you have: There are several different types of lymphoma, including Hodgkin lymphoma and non-Hodgkin lymphoma.
+• The type of lymphoma you have: There are several types of lymphoma, including Hodgkin and non-Hodgkin lymphoma.
 Each type has different characteristics and treatment options, and the insurance company will want to know which type you have.

-- The treatment you have received: The insurance company will want to know what treatment you have received for your lymphoma, such as chemotherapy, radiation therapy, or a bone marrow transplant.
-They will also want to know the results of your treatment, such as whether your cancer is in remission or whether it has returned.
+• The treatment you have received: The insurance company will want to know what treatment you have received for your lymphoma, such as chemotherapy, radiation therapy, or a bone marrow transplant.
+They will also want to know the results of your treatment, such as whether your cancer is in remission or has returned.

-- Your overall health: The insurance company will want to know about any other medical conditions you have and any medications you are taking.
-They will also want to know about your lifestyle habits, such as whether you smoke or whether you engage in regular physical activity.
+• Your overall health: The insurance company will want to know about any other medical conditions you have and any medications you are taking.
+They will also want to know about your lifestyle habits, such as smoking or engaging in regular physical activity.

-It is important to be honest and accurate when answering these questions, as providing false or misleading information on a life insurance application can invalidate your policy.
+It is essential to be honest and accurate when answering these questions, as providing false or misleading information on a life insurance application can invalidate your policy.

 What rate (or price) can I qualify for?

-There are a few “assumptions” that we can make that will generally hold, which we’ll go over now so that hopefully we may be able to give you a general idea about what kind of rate you may be able to qualify for.
+That said, however, we can make a few “assumptions” that will generally hold, which we’ll go over now so that we can hopefully give you a general idea about what kind of rate you may qualify for.

 For example: